Ajinkya191020/Northwind-Sales-analysis/README.md

    - Visualize the number of returns across different **markets** and **product categories**.
    - Provide insights into patterns and potential issues causing returns.

+## Conclusion
+The analysis of the Northwind dataset shows that sales are mainly driven by a few key products, categories, and customers.
+Certain regions and employees contribute more to revenue, while shipping and freight data highlight areas for operational improvement.
+Overall, the dataset demonstrates how data analysis can support better business decisions in sales, customer retention, and logistics.